Orange Coast College: Academics

-OCC is accredited by the Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges.
+OCC is accredited by the Accrediting Commission for Community and Junior Colleges.
 It also has specialized accreditation by American Dental Association (Commission on Dental Accreditation), the American Dietetic Association (Commission on Accreditation for Dietetics Education), and the Joint Review Committee on Education in Radiologic Technology.

 Athletics

 Orange Coast College sponsors 25 sports programs.
 The 12 men's sports programs are baseball, basketball, crew, cross country, football, golf, soccer, swimming, tennis, track and field, volleyball and water polo.
 The 13 women's programs are cheerleading/dance, basketball, beach volleyball, crew, cross country, golf, soccer, softball, swimming, tennis, track and field, volleyball and water polo.

 LeBard Stadium is located on the campus.

 The Los Angeles Chargers have held training camp and regular season practices at the campus facilities.

-Coast Report
+On January 26, 2020, John Altobelli, the school’s head baseball coach of 27 years, was among nine people killed in a helicopter crash in Calabasas at age 56, alongside his wife Keri, their 13-year-old daughter Alyssa, NBA legend Kobe Bryant and Bryant’s 13 year old daughter Gianna.
+The two fathers had become friends through their daughters and had previously traveled to practices and games together.
+Altobelli invited Bryant to speak to his baseball team in 2018.
+Orange Coast College associate baseball coach Nate Johnson took over as head coach after Altobelli’s death.
+Johnson said of Altobelli, "He kind of gets overshadowed by Kobe a little bit, but he was his own Kobe of the junior college baseball world".
+Altobelli led the Pirates to four state titles and over 700 wins.

+Campus newspaper

 Coast Report has been OCC's campus newspaper since 1948.
-Coast Report is now an entirely digital news outlet.
+It is now an entirely digital news outlet.